 Install a Set of Trailer Door Slider Plates in Your TrailerYou can install a set of trailer door slider plates in your trailer just like we did for our friends from Alliance Agricultural Tires.
 Follow these steps and you’ll be all set:

 - Measure the distance between the inside of your trailer walls.

 - Visit the trailer door slider plates product page at PitProducts.com

 - Select the appropriate length set of plates for your trailer.
-We offer five (5) standard lengths that work for most enclosed trailers: 36 inch, 58 inch, 68 inch, 72 inch, and 84 inch.
-If you require a different size just let us know and we can create a custom trailer door slider plate.
+We offer six (6) standard lengths that work for most enclosed trailers: 36 inch, 42 inch, 58 inch, 68 inch, 72 inch, and 84 inch.

 - Order your new trailer door slider plates.